plblum/jivs/docs/Understanding_Builder.md

 ```
 # Builders are separate from the jivs-engine itself

-Builders and Model Rules are used to create configuration.
+Builders and ValueHost Rules are used to create configuration.
 They are not needed to run validation once that configuration exists.

-Since Builders and Model Rules are part of the general setup for `ValueHostsManager`, you might expect all of the code from the jivs-builder module to be part of jivs-engine.
+Since Builders and ValueHost Rules are part of the general setup for `ValueHostsManager`, you might expect all of the code from the jivs-builder module to be part of jivs-engine.
 It has been separated out because:

 1. It is a fairly large codebase.
 2. It is not needed once configuration is done.